 At first, if someone told you they were going to start a drinks company and call it “ugly”, what would your first thoughts be?

 Probably not something positive.
 And after all, what product are ugly drinks selling?
-Flavoured sparkling water?
+Flavored sparkling water?

 You see, Ugly drinks offer a healthier version of the carbonated drinks we all know and love.
-They also offer a subscription service to ensure your fridge is consistently stocked up with your favourite flavours.
+They also offer a subscription service to ensure your fridge is consistently stocked up with your favorite flavors.